baoqger/chrisbao/source/_posts/golang-context-source-code.md

 You can refer to this [slide](https://talks.golang.org/2014/gotham-context.slide#1) from the author of context package to understand more about the background.

-In this post, I will show you the details of context source code.
-You can find all the related source code inside `context.go` file.
-You will notice that `context` package is not big, there are totally 500 lines of codes.
-Moreover there are many comments, the actual code is only half.
-So these 200+ lines of code is a great piece of learning resource in my eyes.
+In this post, I will show you the details of context package source code.
+You can find all the related source code inside the `context.go` file.
+You will notice that `context` package content is not long, and there are roughly 500 lines of code.
+Moreover, there are many comments, so the actual code is only half.
+These 200+ lines of code are a great piece of learning resource in my eyes.

 ### Source code analysis